-Best Safari Extensions in 2018
+Best Safari Extensions that Work in 2019

 1. AdGuard AdBlocker